alwye/bierman-gui/README.md

 # BIERMAN
 OpenDaylight (ODL) is an open-source application development and delivery platform.
-BIERMAN is an application developed to run on top of ODL to visualize BIER network topologies, create/manage BIER multi-point paths and enable mapping of video content to BIER paths.
+BIERMAN is an application designed and implemented to run on top of ODL to visualize BIER network topologies, create/manage BIER multi-point paths and enable mapping of video content to BIER paths.
 In addition stats are collected and displayed

 # Development Team
-* Chris Metz (chmetz@cisc.com)
+* Chris Metz (chmetz@cisco.com)
 * Greg Shepherd (shep@cisco.com)
 * IJsbrand Wijnands (ice@cisco.com)
 * Gaofeng Tao (gatao@cisco.com)